Use all of Jetpack’s features by connecting your site to a WordPress.com account.

 Jetpack and WordPress.com

 When you first connect Jetpack to WordPress.com, you’re asked for another username and password for WordPress.com.
-This isn’t the same as the one you use to log into your WP Admin dashboard or hosting control panel.
-This one is specifically for WordPress.com.

 You’ll use your WordPress.com username and password for a few different things:

-- Initial setup of Jetpack;
+- Initial setup of Jetpack.

 - And more!